-If overburns expose a Generator to gas balancing costs, and the Generator uses the real-time Bid screen to submit increased real-time gas cost via a Fuel Cost Update, the Generator's Real Time Bids and gas cost submittals will be reviewed ex post by MMA.
+If overburns expose a Generator to gas balancing costs, and the Generator uses the real-time Bid screen to submit increased real-time gas cost via a Fuel Cost Update, the Generator's Real-Time Bids and gas cost submittals will be reviewed ex post by MMA.
 Tariffmandated tests4 will be carried out to verify accuracy of Fuel Cost Updates and competitiveness of the associated Real-Time Bids.
 For purposes of these tests, MMA will often ask for documentation from the Generator.

-The documentation that MMA requests will typically depend upon the liquidity of the intraday gas markets at the time that gas must be procured to support the generation offered in the Real-Time Bid.
-As of May 2015, MMA assumes that gas can typically be procured intraday for flow in the hours of the gas day through HB16, and that gas is often difficult to procure for flow in later hours.
-The Generator must be able to produce upon request the following types of documentation, depending on the hour of day:
+The documentation that MMA requests will typically depend upon the liquidity of the intraday gas markets at the time that gas must be procured to support the generation offered in the Real-Time Bid.5 The Generator must be able to produce upon request the following types of documentation, depending on the hour of day: